-Depreciation - Depreciation expense during the second quarter was \$1.0 million compared with \$1.2 million in the second quarter of fiscal 2022, and decreased primarily due to the full depreciation of certain assets.
-We currently expect depreciation expense will total approximately \$5.6 million in fiscal 2023.
+Depreciation - Depreciation expense for the third quarter was \$0.9 million compared with \$1.2 million in the third quarter of fiscal 2022, and decreased primarily due to the full depreciation of certain assets.
+We currently expect depreciation expense will total approximately \$4.1 million in fiscal 2023.

-Amortization - Amortization expense for the second quarter decreased \$0.3 million compared with fiscal 2022 due to the full amortization of certain intangible assets from previous business acquisitions.
+Amortization - Amortization expense during the third quarter decreased \$0.2 million compared with the third quarter of fiscal 2022 due to the full amortization of certain intangible assets from previous business acquisitions.
 We currently expect definite-lived intangible asset amortization expense will total \$4.3 million during fiscal 2023.

-Interest Income - Our interest income increased compared with the prior year primarily due to the significant increase in interest rates over the past several quarters.
+Interest Income - Our interest income increased compared with the prior year primarily due to a significant increase in interest rates over the past several quarters.